joshganote/jQuery-Salary-Calculator/README.md

 My application will provide input fields to store employees first name, last name, ID number, job title, and annual salary.
 Once all fields have been filled out, a 'Submit' button will collect the information, use the information to calculate monthly cost, output that information before you on the screen, while resetting the input fields.
-If the total monthly cost exceeds $20,000, your the total monthly cost will have a red background.
+If the total monthly cost exceeds $20,000, the total monthly cost will have a red background.

 I hope you find this helpful.